Skip to main content

 ROI Analysis

-The annual tuition at Harding University is $24,888.
-One year after graduation, alumni earn a median of $40,752.
-Five years after graduation, the median earnings increase to $43,555, and after ten years, the median earnings are $52,876.
+The annual tuition cost at Harding University is $24,888.
+One year after graduation, alumni earn a median salary of $40,752.
+Five years after graduation, the median salary is $43,555, and after ten years, the median salary is $52,876.
 The median debt for Harding University graduates is $26,500.

 Generated from College Scorecard & IPEDS data